Skip to main content

 Automatic bulk validation

-As of 4.0.0 transactions can automatically be switched to bulk validation if they exceed a set limit.
+As of 4.0.0 transactions will automatically be switched to bulk validation if they exceed a set limit.

 • setTransactionalValidationLimit(1000) will make transactions switch to bulk validation if the transaction size is more than 1000 statements.
 Default is 500 000.